TITLE: Director of Information Technology

 - Train faculty and staff to use local area network.

 - Ensure stability of primary network backbone infrastructure.

 - Perform wiring of new connections and repair of old connections for CAT5 and fiber optic connected devices.

-- Track and isolate network faults.
+- Troubleshoot and resolve network problems.

 - Provide technical assistance with phone equipment and connections.

 - Primary liaison to outsourced telephony provider.

 - Evaluate and make recommendations on bandwidth and connectivity needs.